Santa Barbara Heights Charitable Trust

 Poverty

-Research into
+Research into life-shortening health conditions

 What We Do

-The Santa Barbara Heights Charitable Trust welcomes applications from Registered Charities which address poverty, conduct research into life-shortening health conditions, or support disability charities in England.
+The Santa Barbara Heights Charitable Trust welcomes applications from registered charities which address poverty, conduct research into life-shortening health conditions, or support disability charities in England.
 We particularly encourage charities benefitting the Jewish Community to apply.
-Grants would normally be for between £100 and £2,000 and may be for small capital items or project costs.

 • Poverty: between £20k and £500k

-• Research into life-shortening health conditions: between £100k and £30million
+• Research into life-shortening health conditions: between £100k and £30 million

 • Support for disability charities: up to £300k